 The easiest way to refer to a workbook is to use its name.
 Let’s say you want to activate the workbook Book1.xlsx, in that case, the code that you need to use should be like the following:

-Referring to a workbook with its name is quite simple, you need to specify the name, that’s it.
+Referring to a workbook with its name is quite simple, you need to specify the name, and that’s it.
 But here’s one thing that you need to take care of: if a workbook is not saved, then you need to use only the name.
 And if saved, then you need to use the name along with the extension.

 2. By Number

 When you open a workbook, Excel gives an index number to that workbook, and you can use that number to refer to a workbook.
-The workbook that you have opened at first will have the index number “1” and second will have “2” and so on.
+The workbook that you have opened at first will have the index number “1” and the second will have “2” and so on.

 This method might seem less real to you as it’s hard to know which workbook is on which index number.
 But there’s one situation where this method is quite useful to use, and that’s looping through all the open workbooks.